-We’ll share the reasons you should have a nighttime skin care routine, and the best nighttime skin care routine order.
+In this article, we discuss the reasons you should have a nighttime skin care routine.
+Plus, we review the best nighttime skin care routine order.

 There are several reasons to adopt a full nighttime skin care routine.

 First, it’s important to remove your makeup and wash your face at the end of each day.
 Makeup, excess oil, dirt, and pollutants can all build up on the surface of your skin.
 Not washing all of that off at the end of the day can lead to clogged pores, excess oil, and irritation.
 Yuck!

 You may think that once you’ve washed your face, you’re all set, but you should always be sure to moisturize your skin after you cleanse.
 Not doing so will dry out your skin and leave it looking dull.

 Finally, your skin regenerates overnight while you sleep, making it the optimal time to use products that address specific skin concerns like dryness, oiliness, fine lines and wrinkles, dark spots, etc.

 The order in which you use your nighttime products is key to making sure they work properly.

 1. Remove Makeup